MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/tcp-ip-connectivity-issues-troubleshooting.md

 If the port is listening and there's still no response, then there could be a drop at the Windows Filtering Platform (WFP).

-#### Scenario 2: Packet drops during data transfer after TCP connection is established
+#### Scenario 2: Packet Loss During Data Transfer Post TCP Connection Establishment

 In a scenario where a data packet sent after the TCP connection is established gets dropped over the network, TCP will retransmit the packet 5 times by default.